microsoft/vcpkg-docs/vcpkg/troubleshoot/asset-caching.md

-1 - Verify that the authorization token is not expired 2 - Verify that the authorization token has the correct permissions to your container 3 - Verify that the authorization token's value is correct 4 - Verify that the `<sas>` token format matches the expected format by your provider
+1 - Verify that the authorization token is not expired 2 - Verify that the authorization token has the correct permissions to your container 3 - Verify that the authorization token's value is correct 4 - Verify that the authorization token's format matches the expected format by your provider.

 ## Issue isn't listed here